David James (actor, born 1972): District 9

 Perhaps his best known role to date is that of Koobus Venter, the ruthless colonel that heads up the military arm of the fictional Multi-National United (MNU) in the 2009 film District 9.

 Ironically, James was in a spa getting a foot treatment in preparation for a commercial for a German heel product when he received the call that he had gotten the part of the menacing character.
 Since The Lord of the Rings films were released, it was a personal dream of his to work on a Peter Jackson film; he would jokingly say to his agent after every meeting, "Tell Spielberg I can't work for him since I'm working for Peter Jackson now."
 He went to his auditions and callbacks without knowing the details of the film.
-After getting the role, when his agent said that it was a Peter Jackson-produced film, he thought she was joking as well.
+After getting the role, when his agent said that it was a Jackson-produced film, he thought she was joking as well.

 To prepare for the role, James took a course of steroids to put on 10 kg (approx. 22 lbs) of muscle.
 His actual experience in the military made him comfortable with the various weapons and battle sequences, but he did struggle with the amount of profanity expected of him.
 He interpreted his character as being of English descent, which would give him an air of superiority over the Wikus van de Merwe character, an Afrikaner.

 While his was only a supporting role, it did still earn the attention of critics; The Coventry Telegraph (UK) says, "David James is spot on as the merciless Colonel Venter", and Munyaradzi Vomo of IOL would later refer to it as "almost Oscar-worthy material".